What kinds of payment can I accept with the iZettle reader?

 Japan Credit Bureau (JCB)

 This credit card provider dominates the Japanese market.
-JCB has 106 million users, making it the fourth largest card provider.
-JCB cardholders can access special offers online and have access to JCB Plazas, a concierge-like service that helps them to book travel and discover local attractions, which makes them popular with tourists and business travellers.
+JCB has 106 million users, making it one of the top five largest card provider.
+JCB Cardmembers can access special offers online and have access to JCB Plazas, a face to face concierge-like service that helps them to book travel and discover local attractions, which makes them popular with tourists and business travellers.

 Discover is an American card network, and Diners Club is like its international counterpart.